Skip to main content

 • “Also, the fact that you have to size the window before you can see the graphics is a little ridiculous.”

-• “For the bad things I can definitely say is the graphic side - huge progress bars and numbers, broken transparency of newly upgrading buildings/ships crashing into previous versions, huge and ugly resource list at the top-middle.”
+• “For the bad things I can for sure tell is the graphic side - huge progress bars and numbers, broken transparency of newly upgrading buildings/ships crashing into previous version, huge and ugly resource list at the top-middle.”

 • music